idahousa/NANets/README.md

 This reposity is to implement our proposed network for enhancing the performance of thyroid nodule segmentation problem of conventional UNet-based network.

-**Please note that, the pretrained models obtained using our network on either TDID [1] or 3DThyroid  [2] datasets.**
+**Please note that, the pretrained models were obtained using our network (NANets) on either TDID [1] or 3DThyroid  [2] datasets.**

 [1] Pedraza, L.; Vargas, C.; Narvaez, F.; Duran, O.; Munoz, E.; Romero, E. (2015).
 An open access thyroid ultrasound-image database.
 In Proceedings of the 10th International Symposium on Medical Information Processing and Analysis, Cartagena de Indias, Colombia, 28 January 2015; Volume 9287, pp. 1–6.

 [2] Wunderling, T.; Golla, B.; Poudel, P.; Arens, C.; Friebe, M.; Hansen, C. (2017).
 Comparison of thyroid segmentation techniques for 3D ultrasound.
 Proceedings of SPIE Medical Imaging, Orlando, USA, 2017; https://doi.org/10.1117/12.2254234

-Any work that uses the code and provided pretrained network must acknowledge the authors by including the following reference.
+**Any work that uses the code and provided pretrained network must acknowledge the authors by including the following reference.**

 Dat Tien Nguyen, Jiho Choi, and Kang Ryoung Park, “Thyroid Nodule Segmentation in Ultrasound Image Based on Information Fusion of Suggestion and Enhancement Networks,” Expert Systems With Applications, in submission.